 The Great Divides: Mountain Building and Human Isolation

-Convergent boundaries have created massive mountain ranges that have profoundly influenced human migration and genetic drift.
-These barriers physically separated populations for millennia, leading to distinct ethnic groups with unique linguistic, cultural, and biological characteristics.
+Convergent plate boundaries have created some of the world's most imposing mountain ranges, which have profoundly influenced human migration, cultural exchange, and genetic drift.
+These natural barriers physically separated populations for tens of thousands of years, fostering the emergence of distinct ethnic groups with unique linguistic, cultural, and biological characteristics.

 Himalayas and Tibetan Plateau

-The collision of the Indian and Eurasian plates, beginning roughly 50 million years ago, created the Himalayas and the Tibetan Plateau.
-This massive barrier effectively separated South Asia from East and Central Asia, creating distinct population reservoirs.
-The high-altitude environment of the plateau itself became a powerful selective force.
-Inhabitants of the Tibetan Plateau have evolved unique genetic adaptations to low oxygen levels, including variants in the EPAS1 gene that regulate the body's response to hypoxia.
-These adaptations are a direct response to a tectonically created environment.
+The collision of the Indian and Eurasian plates, starting around 50 million years ago, uplifted the Himalayas and the vast Tibetan Plateau—the highest and largest plateau on Earth.
+This colossal barrier effectively isolated South Asia from East and Central Asia, creating distinct population reservoirs on either side.
+The Tibetan Plateau’s extreme altitude and harsh environment became a powerful selective pressure on its inhabitants.
+Over millennia, populations living at these altitudes evolved unique genetic adaptations to low oxygen (hypoxia), including variants of the EPAS1 gene that regulate red blood cell production and oxygen transport.
+Remarkably, this genetic adaptation is partly inherited from Denisovans, an archaic human species, representing one of the fastest known cases of human evolutionary change driven by a tectonically created environment.

 The Andes and East African Rift